This version:

 This simple representation enables a minimal common representation for sharing trust knowledge.
 Some users may choose to provide an infrastructure for propagating trust information, calculate trust information, and/or build more complex trust models.

-All references are available from the Inference Web publication page: http://inference-web.org/publications.html
+All references are available from the Inference Web publication page: https://inference-web.org/publications.html

 Best PML references: